dotnet/project-system/docs/launch-profiles.md

 New launch commands can be defined by implementing the [`IDebugProfileLaunchTargetsProvider`](https://github.com/dotnet/project-system/blob/main/src/Microsoft.VisualStudio.ProjectSystem.Managed.VS/ProjectSystem/VS/Debug/IDebugProfileLaunchTargetsProvider.cs) interface (and optionally `IDebugProfileLaunchTargetsProvider2`, and `IDebugProfileLaunchTargetsProvider3`).
 The "Project" and "Executable" commands are both handled by the [`ProjectLaunchTargetsProvider`](https://github.com/dotnet/project-system/blob/main/src/Microsoft.VisualStudio.ProjectSystem.Managed.VS/ProjectSystem/VS/Debug/ProjectLaunchTargetsProvider.cs), for example.

+## Representation in VS

+Generally, the .NET Project System does not interact with the JSON directly.
+Instead, the launch profiles are managed as a set of [`ILaunchProfile`](https://github.com/dotnet/project-system/blob/main/src/Microsoft.VisualStudio.ProjectSystem.Managed/ProjectSystem/Debug/ILaunchProfile.cs) instances collected into an [`ILaunchSettings`](https://github.com/dotnet/project-system/blob/main/src/Microsoft.VisualStudio.ProjectSystem.Managed/ProjectSystem/Debug/ILaunchSettings.cs).
+The settings are in turn managed by the [`ILaunchSettingsProvider`](https://github.com/dotnet/project-system/blob/main/src/Microsoft.VisualStudio.ProjectSystem.Managed/ProjectSystem/Debug/ILaunchSettingsProvider.cs).

+Certain commonly-used settings (such as the environment variables and command line arguments) are represented as individual properties on the `ILaunchProfile`; this encourages a certain level of consistency between profiles with different launch commands as the `ILaunchSettingsProvider` will take responsibility for serializing these to the JSON.
+Other settings can go in the dictionary accessed through the `OtherSettings` property.

+Code wishing to add a profile MEF-imports the `ILaunchSettingsProvider` and calls `ILaunchSettingsProvider.AddOrUpdateProfileAsync`, passing in its own implementation of the `ILaunchProfile` interface.
+Similar methods exist for removing a profile.

 ## Features

 ### MSBuild property/environment variable substitution